 Nervousness is at its highest point that day but then begins a swift decline once that little bombshell is off your chest.
 Then, we can begin working out our remaining days without any pretext that you’ll be there forever – or some such thing.
 The cat’s out of the bag and running around the office, pouncing on keyboards and awkwardly licking itself on a video conference.

 And in a strange way, your mind knows that you’ve just boxed it in.
 It doesn’t have the same out.
-You’ve removed the easy fallback and are now more committed to making that crazy idea of early retirement work.
+You’ve removed the easy fallback and are now more committed to making that crazy idea of retiring early work.

 Well shit, I’m really doing it, aren’t I?